 This course is accredited as fully meeting the educational requirement for Chartered IT Professional (CITP) registration.

 On graduating, you'll be eligible to apply for Membership of the British Computer Society (MBCS).

 In addition to the University's standard entry requirements, you should have:

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Computing, Technology and Mathematics Extended Degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Business Information Technology (including foundation year) BSc (Hons) degree.

 Applicants with relevant professional qualifications or extensive professional experience will also be considered.

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
 If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 If you have relevant qualifications or credit from a similar course it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 Please note, advanced entry is only available for September start.
 See our information for students applying for advanced entry.